Last Updated on January 4, 2022

-As 2021 gets underway, foreign nationals will be able to come to Canada to seek permanent residence in five ways.
+Here are five ways those foreign nationals can come to Canada to seek permanent residence in 2022:

 Under the Express Entry system, Canada receives immigration applications online.
 Applicants who meet eligibility criteria submit an online profile known as an Expression of interest (EOI), under one of three federal immigration programs or a participating provincial immigration program, to the Express Entry Pool.